 Crops out of season have been picked unripe and put in cold storage.
 They are often tasteless with low nutrient value.
 Food which has traveled far has a high carbon footprint.
 This robs from the future of our children.

 Our rural ancestors often experienced lean times and skipped meals.
-Going hungry is not advised for very frail sick people, children and pregnant women.
-But fasting is one of the most healthy behaviours according to recent science.
+Going hungry is not advised for very frail sick people, children and pregnant women, or anyone with a condition that makes it potentially dangerous, like diabetes.
+You definitely need a medical practitioner's guidance if fasting with any of these conditions.
+For basically healthy people it is one of the most healthy behaviours according to recent science.
 Our metabolism may switch into fat burning, or ketosis, and make us more insulin sensitive.
 Fasting also induces autophagy, when your body eats itself, cleaning up cell garbage and plaques in arteries and nerves.
 Fasting can help with weight loss, and needs less will power or fuss than dieting.

 Regular meal times